Douglas R. Hess

 • Policy Studies, Policy Analysis, & Program Evaluation

-• American Politics and Urban Politics & Policy
+• American Politics and Urban Politics & Social Policy

 • Voting Rights & Election Policy